derhass/glx_hook/README.md

 Currently, there is no adaptive mode, so you need to have`$n` times the framerate to not miss any display frames.

+The interaction between the latency limiter and swap buffer omission can be controlled by the `GH_SWAP_OMISSION_LATENCY` option as follows:
+* `0`: apply the latency limiter on every swapbuffer operation which is actually carried out (the default)
+* `1`: apply the letancy limiter to every swapbuffer operation the application attempts to do, including the omitted ones

+Furthermore, you can control the flush behavior at omitted swapbuffer operations via the `GH_SWAP_OMISSION_FLUSH` variable:
+* `0`: do nothing
+* `1`: do a flush via `glFlush` (the default)
+* `2`: do a full sync via `glFinish`
+When the latency limiter is enabled and `GH_SWAP_OMISSION_LATENCY` is set to `1`, you probably should set `GH_SWAP_OMISSION_FLUSH` to 0 to avoid additional syncs the latency limiter already cares about.

+Frametime measurements will always measure each individual frame the application attempted to render, and is not (directly) affected by the swap buffer omission settings.

 #### Sleep injection

 Set `GH_SWAP_SLEEP_USECS=$n` to force an addition sleep of that many microseconds